Doug Danger

 Doug "Danger" Senecal, born March 31, 1962, in Palmer, Massachusetts, is known as Doug Danger.
-He is an American motorcycle jumping world record holder and stunt performer and Stage 4 cancer survivor who lives in Daytona, Florida.
+He is an American motorcycle jumping world record holder and stunt performer and Stage 4 cancer survivor who lives in Oak Hill, Florida.

 Danger has set many records, including the Longest Motorcycle Jump, which was 251 feet over 42 cars.
 With that jump, he entered the Guinness Book of World Records in 1991.
 Danger also broke Evel Knievel's jump record over cars at The Legendary Buffalo Chip, Sturgis 75th Motorcycle Rally, Sturgis, South Dakota in 2015.

 On his motorcycle, Danger has jumped a jumbo jet from wingtip to wingtip, over school buses, tractor-trailers, cars, as well as through fire.
 He's also crashed, accumulating a total of 50 broken bones, a fractured skull, burns, and once suffered amnesia that lasted a year.

 Danger is sponsored by Vanson Leathers, Bell Helmets, and Mustang Seats.

 Although Danger still jumps, he is now a motivational speaker at elementary schools, high schools, community-service organizations and corporations.

 Early life and history

-While he grew up in Palmer, Massachusetts, Danger's mother rode a motorcycle, but discouraged him from doing the same.
+Growing up in Palmer, Massachusetts, Danger's mother rode a motorcycle, but discouraged him from doing the same.
 However, as a young man, Danger saw Evel Knievel jump over 13 Mack trucks on ABC's Wide World of Sports in 1974.
 Danger aimed to follow in Knievel's footsteps by jumping his bicycle over his neighborhood friends when he was 11, and shortly after received his first motorcycle from his stepfather.

 As a sophomore at Palmer High School, Danger drove his motorcycle through the school hallways on a dare.
 Palmer High asked him not to come back for his junior year, so he transferred and finished at Pathfinder in 1980.

 When Danger was five and living with his parents in Las Vegas, Danger first saw Knievel jump live over the fountains at Caesar's Palace.
 Twelve years later, Danger made his first public motorcycle jump, over 10 cars, in Palmer.
 When his career took off, he and Knievel became friends.